vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 47 commits since the previous release, including 18 fixes.
+More than 58 commits since the previous release, including 24 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon Jan 31 02:02:12 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed Feb  2 02:04:49 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER